 It should come as no surprise that Google controls almost all aspects of the internet world.
-Although it may be easy to huff and puff about all of Google’s rules and regulations, the Big Guy does provide some pretty nifty free tools, that can help make any blogger’s life that much easier.
+Although it may be easy to huff and puff about all of Google’s rules and regulations, the Big Guy does provide some pretty nifty free tools, which can help make any blogger’s life that much easier.
 Google Adwords is a great free way to market your blog, or business through an online campaign.
 With this free service, you provide some keywords from your website, and Google provides the platform to allow you to start gaining more recognition, and dollars with CPC and CPM campaigns.

-If you are looking for some fast cash, Google Adsense is not a bad bet.
-However, in my experience this money maker isn’t always worth the effort.
-The ads you get with Google Adsense, will take up some serious space on your web pages.
-So while it is free to use, and easy to start earning with, keep in mind that you will be selling your space for intrusive ad banners.
+If you are looking for some fast cash, Google AdSense is not a bad bet.
+However, in my experience, this money maker isn’t always worth the effort.
+The ads you get with Google AdSense will take up some serious space on your web pages.
+So while it is free to use and easy to start earning with, keep in mind that you will be selling your space for intrusive ad banners.

 Yes, you caught me, I love Google.
-But really now down to business, Google Analytics, and Google Webmaster are two free must-haves for any blogger.
+But now down to business, Google Analytics, and Google Webmaster are two free must-haves for any blogger.
 First off, Google Analytics allows you to monitor and understand your traffic.
 Any good blogger knows that the key to success is knowing his or her audience.
 With Google Analytics, you can spy on what your users are up to while they are perusing through your website.
 Find out where your traffic is coming from, how long your readers stay on your blog, and what posts your readers love most.
 On the flip side, Google Webmaster let’s you keep a watchful eye on your blog’s blueprints.
 With this valuable free tool, you can search for any links that lead to dead ends, as well as pages that aren’t getting high scores on Google search.

-- Related read: How to Setup feedburner for WordPress blogs
+- Related read: How to Setup FeedBurner for WordPress blogs

 If you’ve got the cash, then Photoshop is the smart way to go.
 For us penny pinchers, Paint.Net is a great free blogging tool that allows you to edit your images like a pro.
-The tool requires a bit of patience and know-how before you can really get rolling, but your time and effort will be well spent once you start banging out some National Geographic-worthy photos.
+The tool requires a bit of patience and know-how before you can get rolling, but your time and effort will be well spent once you start banging out some National Geographic-worthy photos.
 Another plus to this free image-editing fun-time, is there are a bunch of informative YouTube tutorials available to help you sharpen your skills.

 If you thought they were strict about plagiarism in school, try re-posting someone’s work on the internet.
-The World Wide Wide doesn’t think too highly of a stealer, so to make sure you don’t accidentally get caught in the wrong crowd, here’s a free blogging tool that is sure to become your new best buddy.
+The World Wide web doesn’t think too highly of a stealer, so to make sure you don’t accidentally get caught in the wrong crowd, here’s a free blogging tool that is sure to become your new best buddy.
 Plagium allows you to be sure that the new guest post you are about to publish hasn’t already been posted somewhere else.
 This free tool will let you stay one step ahead of the game, by allowing you to post with confidence that the content you are putting out for the world to see is unique.
 By being sure your new posts haven’t been copied from somewhere else, you are also ensuring that your SEO won’t take a sudden hit.
-Here you can find 10 more tools to check content theft.
+Here you can find ten more tools to check content theft.

 As a pro blogger, you email inbox can quickly spiral into a never ending list of unfamiliar names, and contacts.
 Before you let that scare you, know that there is an easy free tool that can help make your life a little less complicated.
 Rapportive allows you to get an inside look at who is behind the email address.
 This free blogging tool can allow you to manage your email contacts, and allow you to get easily connected to the social media profiles of the emailers.
 Rapportive is sure to cut the investigating time in half, or perhaps get you a closer look at who has been sending you all those e-love letters.

 While some pro bloggers may not agree, I am a firm believer that backing-up your work in a cloud storage is a must.
-Any of these three free storage sites let’s you be sure that your work will never get lost.
-The choice is yours on which storage space works best for you, and in my opinion these three are your best possible bets.
+Any of these three free storage sites lets you be sure that your work will never get lost.
+The choice is yours on which storage space works best for you, and in my opinion, these three are your best possible bets.
 Perhaps you are among the few who likes living on the wild side, and not backing up your posts, so if that’s the case don’t say I didn’t tell you so if one day you open up your computer and find something missing.

 This is a great free tool desktop editing blogging tool for any blogger who gets a little trigger-shy before hitting the publish button.
-With Windows Live Writer, you can easily add photos to your pages, preview your post, and double-check spacing and fonts so that when you hit that publish button you are confident that there will be no turning back.
+With Open Live Writer, you can easily add photos to your pages, preview your post, and double-check spacing and fonts so that when you hit that publish button you are confident that there will be no turning back.
 This is an essential tool that works well to enhance any blogging platform.
-Let’s be fair, doing one last proof read before the publish is never a bad idea.
+Let’s be fair, doing one last proof-read before the publish is never a bad idea.
 Do remember, this is Windows only free blogging tool.

-Before I get into all the pluses this free tool has to offer, I must mention its one downfall.
+Before I get into all the pluses this free tool has to offer; I must mention its one downfall.
 SEOquake will slow down your browser experience, so if you plan on testing out this essential tool, my recommendation would be to give it a go on a browser you seldom use.
 Now for the good part, SEOquake allows you to analyze other websites quickly and efficiently.
-This tool let’s you see how to other blogger is faring and how he got his website to where it is.
+This tool lets’s you see how to other blogger is faring and how he got his website to where it is.
 In my mind, the key to success is to learn from the best and stay different from the rest.
-With SEOquake you can learn from your online peers and develop new blogging strategies based on what your competition is up to.
+With SEOquake, you can learn from your online peers and develop new blogging strategies based on what your competition is up to.
 Do you need more free SEO tools?